-Total Required for the e Endorsement: 7 credits Career-vocational Assessment & Guidance for those with Disabilities Coordination of Cooperative Occupational Education Programs SPED 676 Collaborative Partnerships & Transitions 3 credits
+Total Required for the Endorsement: 7 credits SPED 637 .
+Career-vocational Assessment & Guidance for those with Disabilities .2 credits SPED 635 .
+Coordination of Cooperative Occupational Education Programs .2 credits SPED 676 .
+Collaborative Partnerships & Transitions .3 credits

 EDUCATIONAL STRANDS

 An educational strand is a series of clearly defined courses focused on a specific academic topic for relevant professional development.
 These strands provide students an opportunity to expand their knowledge with courses not traditionally available within our Program's general offerings.
 While the classes within each strand can be used within the master's degree as electives, these courses do not lead to any Iowa endorsement.